Per IRS Publication 526 Charitable Contribution:

-Generally, you can deduct your contributions of money or property that you make to, or for the use of, a qualified organization.
-A gift or contribution is “for the use of” a qualified organization when it is held in a legally enforceable trust for the qualified organization or in a similar legal arrangement.
+Generally, you can deduct contributions of money or property you make to, or for the use of, a qualified organization.
+A contribution is "for the use of" a qualified organization when it is held in a legally enforceable trust for the qualified organization or in a similar legal arrangement.
 The contributions must be made to a qualified organization and not set aside for use by a specific person.

 Per IRS Publication 526 Charitable Contributions:

 You can deduct your contributions only if you make them to a qualified organization.
 Most organizations, other than churches and governments, must apply to the IRS to become a qualified organization.